su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 In general meson appends flags set with the environment variable `CXX_FLAGS`.
 It is however recommended to use mesons built-in options to set debug mode, warning levels and optimizations.
 All options can be found [here](https://mesonbuild.com/Builtin-options.html) or by using `./meson.py configure`.
 An already created configuration can be modified by using the `--reconfigure` flag, e.g.:
 ```
-./meson.py build --reconfigure --debug
+./meson.py build --reconfigure --debug=true
 ```
 Note that it is only possible to change one option at once.

 #### Build Type ####

-The debug mode can be enabled by using the `--buildtype=debug` option or `--debug`.
+The debug mode can be enabled by using the `--buildtype=debug` option or `--debug=true`.
 This adds `-g` flag and disables all compiler optimizations.
 If you still want to have optimizations, use `--buildtype=debugoptimized`.
 The default build type is `release`.

 #### Compiler optimizations ####